astronomyk/astronomyk.github.io/random_ideas/astronomy_ideas/GC_astrometry.md

 1. To determine the lowest mass stars that will be observable in young clusters in the galactic center for a given star density.
-2. To determine what percentage of cluster memberships based on proper motions are true or false positives and what percentage are false negatives.
-   (i.e. how many should belong to the cluster but don't, and how many don't belong to the cluster, but are included)
+2. To determine what percentage of cluster memberships based on proper motions are true or false positives and what percentage are false negatives. (i.e. how many should belong to the cluster but don't, and how many don't belong to the cluster, but are included)
-3. To combine these two results to determine the lowest reliable-observable mass for a star is that definitely has cluster membership.
-Hence where will the reliability limit be for IMF studies in the galactic centre
+3. To combine these two results to determine the lowest reliably-observable mass for a star, which definitely has cluster membership.
+Hence where the reliability limit will be for future IMF studies in the galactic centre.

 ## Background